-Net Income (Loss) Per Common Share
+Net Income Per Common Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-The Company has two classes of shares, which are referred to as Class A common stock and Class B common stock.
+The Company has two classes of shares, which are referred to as Class A common stock and Convertible Class B common stock.
 Income and losses are shared pro rata between the two classes of shares.
-Net income (loss) per common share is calculated by dividing the net income (loss) by the weighted average shares of common stock outstanding for the respective period.
+Net income per common share is calculated by dividing the net income by the weighted average shares of common stock outstanding for the respective period.

-The calculation of diluted net loss does not consider the effect of the warrants underlying the Units sold in the Initial Public Offering (including the consummation of the Overallotment) and the private placement warrants to purchase an aggregate of 15,675,000 shares of Class A common stock in the calculation of diluted loss per share, because their exercise is contingent upon future events.
-As a result, diluted net loss per share is the same as basic net loss per share for the year ended December 31, 2022 and for the period from May 20, 2021 (inception) through December 31, 2021.
+The calculation of diluted net income does not consider the effect of the warrants underlying the Units sold in the Initial Public Offering (including the consummation of the Over-allotment) and the private placement warrants to purchase an aggregate of 15,675,000 shares of Class A common stock in the calculation of diluted income per share, because their exercise is contingent upon future events.
+As a result, diluted net income per share is the same as basic net income per share for the year ended December 31, 2023 and 2022.
 Accretion associated with the redeemable Class A common stock is excluded from earnings per share as the redemption value approximates fair value.

-The table below presents a reconciliation of the numerator and denominator used to compute basic and diluted net income (loss) per share of common stock:
+The tables below present a reconciliation of the numerator and denominator used to compute basic and diluted net income per share of common stock:

-For the y Decembe For the period from May 20, 2021 (inception) through December 31, 2021 Class A Class B Class A Class B Basic and diluted net income (loss) per common stock: Numerator: Allocation of net income (loss) \$ 1,821,015 \$ 607,005 \$ (118,888) \$ (105,779) Denominator: Basic and diluted weighted average common stock outstanding 31,350,000 10,450,000 10,871,371 9,672,661 Basic and diluted net income (loss) per common stock \$ 0.06 \$ 0.06 \$ (0.01) \$ (0.01)
+For the year ended December 31, 2023 For the y Decembe Class A Class B Class A Class B Basic and diluted net income per common stock: Numerator: Allocation of net income \$ 189,188 \$ 143,149 \$ 1,821,015 \$ 607,005 Denominator: Basic and diluted weighted average common stock outstanding 13,810,919 10,450,000 31,350,000 10,450,000 Basic and diluted net income per common stock \$ 0.01 \$ 0.01 \$ 0.06 \$ 0.06